Skip to Main Content

 Search the full text of law reviews.
 Restricted to UP students, faculty and staff.

 Databases for Policy and Government

 - Use Boolean Operators in your searches (AND, NOT, OR, etc.) to broaden or narrow a search

 Use truncation (e.g., comput* instead of computer or computing) to include all word forms

 Choose limiters to define time span, language, and type of resource, to filter out unwanted results

-Look at the references of the articles you find to identify other useful sources
+Look at the references for the relevant sources you find to identify other useful sources

 Using library databases will maximize your chances of finding useful articles for your research, but you still need to evaluate the sources you find using the CRAAP test criteria.
 Remember to always consider the Currency, Relevance, Authority, Accuracy, and Purpose of the articles you find on the web or via library databases.

 Having Trouble Choosing Search Terms?

 email@example.com | 503.943.7111 or 800.841.8261 | 5000 N. Willamette Blvd., Portland, OR 97203-5798